About The OpsPilot

 Cloud cost should be known before you commit to the work, not explained after it’s already shipped.

-That means FinOps must start earlier than deployment.
+- That means FinOps must start earlier than deployment.

-Earlier than infrastructure-as-code.
+- Earlier than infrastructure-as-code.

-Earlier than architecture diagrams.
+- Earlier than architecture diagrams.

-It must start at intent.
+It must start at intent - grounded in reality.